jaclu/iSH-IP-stats/README.md

 ## Deployment

-Find the file with the IP number, check the mount point you selected and do something like: `find /mnt | grep ip_local` It doesnt need to match the full file name used, as long as it unique enough to find it.
+Find the file with the IP number, check the mount point selected above and do something like: `find /mnt | grep ip_local` It doesnt need to match the full file name used, as long as it unique enough to find it.